lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 Choose **Add Note**.
 Make sure you click **Save** after writing your note.

 You can also add a note to the part of the image that you have already annotated.
-If you select your annotation, you will be able to see the annotations that you have already entered.
-Scroll-down to the bottom and click **Add Note**.
-This is useful if you want to add a note that is unrelated to your existing properties.
+Select the annotation, and then scroll down to the bottom and click the **Add Note** button.
+This is useful if you want to add a note unrelated to existing properties.

 <img width="985" alt="Screenshot 2024-03-04 at 20 07 25" src="https://github.com/rsimon/immarkus/assets/160752064/d2f2c4f6-61cb-4fb4-a398-5714e0990f93">